dhong9/student-data-generator/README.md

 ### `yearRange`

-Define the year range to bucket students in.
+Define the year range to that students can be assigned to.
 Ranges are inclusive.
 The `end` field _cannot_ be less than `start`.
 If `start` is the same as `end`, the data generated will be for one year.